louisbarclay/linknames/README.md

 Here are three:

-1. [RandomW.al/k](http://randomw.al/k), a street artist who paints their name in a way that makes it possible for people to find them online and connect with the rest of their art.
+1. RandomW.al/k, a street artist who paints their name in a way that makes it possible for people to find them online and connect with the rest of their art
-2. Cinnamon.Soy/Latte: a specialist coffee truck that’s been stung in its reliance on increasingly expensive Instagram ads, and wants loyal customers to join a newsletter hosted at their site where they’ll get updates on the truck’s location.
+2. Cinnamon.Soy/Latte: a specialist coffee truck that’s been stung in its reliance on increasingly expensive Instagram ads, and wants loyal customers to join a newsletter hosted at their site where they’ll get updates on the truck’s location
-3. Wispy.World: a podcast about clouds which lists as a linkname across all podcast platforms to nudge fans towards content and cloud t-shirts on their site.
+3. Wispy.World: a podcast about clouds which lists as a linkname across all podcast platforms to nudge fans towards content and cloud t-shirts on their site

 Note: these are hypothetical.

 ### How do I make a linkname?

 Instructions:
 1. Figure out a name you want to call your project or organization
 2. Try to devise a linkname for it by adding '.' and '/' in a way that makes it a valid website
     1. You may use one of hundreds of [TLDs](https://en.wikipedia.org/wiki/Top-level_domain)